 With Crisis Core behind us, it’s on to the main event.
-While Kyle initially proposed we play FFVII in its original form (either via his PSX disc or on the PSN release), you’ll be glad to know that we had a long and involved discussion of the various versions and their virtues and ultimately concluded that we should play the one I already had because fuck it.
+While Kyle initially proposed we play FFVII in its original form (either via his PSX disc or on the PSN release) instead of the PC release (on PC or PS4), you’ll be glad to know that we had a long and involved discussion of the various versions and their virtues and ultimately concluded that we should play the one I already had because fuck it.
 That meant the Steam PC version.
 For what it’s worth, it is the only readily available version to fix the game’s magic defence display glitch (which is harmless, as it’s purely cosmetic, but is still an improvement over the other versions), and it has very small load times.
 Also, it would get me a few achievements.
 Don’t look at me like that.

 FFVII’s famous opening begins with what appears to be a starry sky, before revealing that these stars are somehow in the point-of-view of a young woman looking into a strange green light that doesn’t appear to have any stars in it at all, speaking literally.
 This is Aerith, whom we met in Crisis Core.
 Well, I suppose we’re only going to call her “Aerith” for a short little while, but bear with me.
 Whatever you call her, she’s looking at one of the mako-powered utility systems of central Midgar.
 Zooming away from Aerith, we soon see the entire place: the circular city of Midgar, held high above the ground on numerous pillars, a huge reveal in a series previously founded in fantasy worlds.
 Oddly, the game is reluctant to name “Midgar” for most of the opening arc, and it is equally reluctant to show you the world beyond Midgar.
 Both seem to be techniques designed to make you think of Midgar as the entire world, which to its occupants must seem like it’s the case.